img

 • 16:9 for a horizontal rectangle

-• Negative Prompting (e.g., --no hat, glasses) This parameter tells Midjourney to exclude certain elements from the image.
+• Negative Prompting (e.g., --no hat, glasses) - Tells Midjourney to exclude certain elements from the image.
 You can list multiple items, separated by commas, but use this parameter only once per prompt.

 • Image link: copy the link of the image on the internet, or drag and drop the image to Discord, right click and Copy link.